 Email is the key to communication in this age, and when it comes to sending emails some users prefer to use the Universal Mail App that comes with Windows 10.

-Sadly, it seems that there are some issues with the Mail App and some users are getting ‘Your account settings are out of date’ errors.
+Sadly, it seems that there are some issues with the Mail App and some users are getting the error message Your account settings are out of date.

 - Reinstall the app and rename its folder

-- Switch to local account and delete your email account from Mail App
+- Switch to a local account

-- Uncheck the option “Sync with Internet time”
+- Uncheck the option Sync with an Internet time

 - Run SFC

 1. Use another email client

 Before trying any of the mentioned solutions, maybe you should consider switching to a third-party email client.